 How to Get a Free Email Domain With Bluehost

-Bluehost is best for businesses needing an email address as well as a hosting provider for their website.
+Bluehost is best for businesses needing an email address as well as a hosting provider for their business website.
 To get a free email domain through Bluehost, search for an available website domain name using the Bluehost search widget (below).
 Then, sign up for a web hosting plan, which includes a free website domain and email.
 Next, open your Bluehost account and select your website domain to create a matching email address.

 Here are the three steps to getting a free email domain with Bluehost: